sidoh/epaper_templates/README.md

 #### MQTT

-Configure MQTT using the `/settings` endpoint:
+Configure MQTT using the UI, or use the `/settings` endpoint:

 ```
 $ curl -v -X PUT -H'Content-Type: application/json' -d '{